Search Content

 There are dozens of humidification systems to consider.
 Most humidors come with a standard reservoir with floral foam on the inside that absorbs moisture and steadily releases it over time.
 When the humidity in your reservoir runs low, refill it before your cigars begin to dry out.
 Keep a bottle of distilled water or propylene glycol solution at home for recharging your reservoir.

 Humidity pouches have become very popular in recent years too.
 If you use Boveda pouches or another brand in your humidor, replace them when they dry out.
 Boveda pouches last 2-6 months depending on how many cigars you’re storing and the size of your humidor.
-They last even longer in a humidor bag or a Ziploc.
+A Boveda Humidor Bag will keep your cigars fresh for up to a year.
 Boveda pouches are soft and cushiony at first.
 When they stiffen up, their humidity is exhausted and it’s time for replacement.
 For best results, do not mix old and new pouches and do not mix pouches of different humidity levels.

 Rotate Your Cigars